 The book offers examples of successful investments by Mr. Buffett that show how he used his strategy to beat the market average returns and become one of the world’s wealthiest investors.
 The book also offers advice on selecting stocks and developing your investment strategy.
 It overviews the four main steps for successful investing: research, analysis, execution, and monitoring.

-Munger recommends this examination of Buffett’s investing strategies and philosophy.
+Munger recommended this examination of Buffett’s investing strategies and philosophy.
 Hagstrom shows how Buffett picks stocks and makes investments.

 Hagstrom’s major insight is that Buffett succeeds by investing in safe and profitable stocks.
 Identifying the traits of what Buffett considers a safe and profitable stock could help you make money.